 Portland’s Urban Forestry team in the Department of Parks & Recreation manages and regulates Portland’s urban forest infrastructure, including the city’s urban forest of 218,000 street trees, 1.2 million park trees, and many trees on private property.
 This is guided by Portland’s Urban Forest Management Plan and implemented through efforts to promote community tree awareness and stewardship, develop policies and programs, monitor and assess the urban forest, issue permits for planting, pruning, and removal of public and some private trees, and respond to tree emergencies.

 The City of Portland relies on the Bull Run Watershed as its primary drinking water supply, which serves more than 950,000 residents in the Portland metropolitan region.
 The protected Bull Run Watershed is located 26 miles from downtown Portland in the Sandy River basin on the Mount Hood National Forest.

 The largely forested watershed has been managed under increasing levels of protection since it was established as a Forest Reserve in 1892.
 In 2001 federal law extended the protection boundary, and both the watershed and the protected buffer lands are known as the Bull Run Watershed Management Unit (BRWMU).
 All land management activities in this area are limited to only those necessary to protect water quality and operate the water supply and hydroelectric power facilities.

-The majority of lands within the BRWMU are under federal ownership (96%) and the rest are owned by the City of Portland.
+The majority of lands within the BRWMU are under federal ownership (96%), and the City of Portland owns the remaining 4%.
 The BRWMU is carefully managed to sustain and supply clean drinking water to a quarter of Oregon’s population.